Capitol riot suspect who chased officer up stairs granted home incarceration

 Capitol riot suspect who chased Officer Eugene Goodman up stairs granted home incarceration

+The officer was awarded a Congressional Gold Medal for helping stall the mob so vice-president Mike Pence could escape

-The Capitol riot suspect who allegedly followed Officer Eugene Goodman wearing a QAnon shirt was granted bond to await trial in-home confinement.
+The Capitol riot suspect who allegedly followed Officer Eugene Goodman while wearing a QAnon shirt was granted bond to await trial in home confinement.

-It came a day after video appeared of Mr Jenson at the Capitol saying “This is me, touching the f*cking White House”.
+The ruling came a day after video appeared of Mr Jensen at the Capitol saying “This is me, touching the f*cking White House”.

 “Storm the White House!
-That’s what we do!”, he said as the narrator highlighted he was not, in fact, at the White House.
+That’s what we do!”, he said, not at the White House.

-Mr Jenson became one of the most high-profile suspects from the Capitol riot after video allegedly showed Officer Goodman lead him up multiple flights of stairs and away from the Senate chamber.
+Mr Jensen became one of the most high-profile suspects from the Capitol riot after video footage showed Officer Goodman lead the mob up multiple flights of stairs and away from the Senate chamber.

-Footage appeared to show Mr Jenson wearing a QAnon shirt at time with the group’s mottos, “Trust the Plan” and “Where We Go One, We Go All.”
+Footage appeared to show Mr Jensen wearing a QAnon shirt at the time with the group’s mottos, “Trust the Plan” and “Where We Go One, We Go All.”

 Mr Goodman was awarded a Congressional Gold Medal, the body’s highest civilian honour.
 During the impeachment trial of Donald Trump, security videos showed officer Goodman helping stall the mob so vice-president Mike Pence could escape, and guide senator Mitt Romney to safety.